1 The implications of your lifestyle and type of work you do, combined with realistic expectations of how a ring made in precious metal, will last, or look over time.

 So lets begin with the two basic areas we will cover:

-# 1 The implications of your lifestyle and type of work you do, combined with realistic expectations of how a band made in precious metal will last, or look over time.
+# 1 The implications of your lifestyle and type of work you do, combined with realistic expectations of how a ring made in precious metal, will last, or look over time.